solojavier/magus/README.md

                            YMMMM9

     # Like Janus, but with more Magic.
-    # The ultimate dotfiles distribution.
+    # The ultimate dotfiles distribution, compatible with MacOSX and Ubuntu!

       sh -c "`curl -fsSL https://raw.github.com/marioricalde/magus/magus/install.sh`"

-**Important**: As of right now this is only compatible with MacOSX.
-Although we **definitely** want to support every *nix system out there.
+**Important**: As of right now we're officially supporting MacOSX and Ubuntu.
+Use the same installation method above.

 **Always be sure to run `rake update` after pulling to ensure plugins are updated**